Accessing bank accounts after death: estate and funeral documents on a table at home

 • The account cannot be operated by anyone, including a partner with joint access (in some cases)

 The account stays frozen until probate or letters of administration are granted, and the bank releases the funds to the executor or administrator.
-Court processing of a probate application usually takes 4 to 8 weeks once filed; the full probate process from death to grant is typically 2 to 6 months.
+Court processing of a probate application varies by state and estate complexity; as a rough guide, allow several weeks for the court to process the application once filed, and several months for the full probate process from death to grant.
+Your solicitor can give you a state-specific estimate.
+The NSW Supreme Court probate division publishes current processing information for NSW applications.

 For the broader picture on what banks need from you when a partner passes away, see ASIC MoneySmart's guide on losing your partner.